thoughtspot/thoughtspot.github.io/_admin/ts-cloud/ts-cloud-embrace-hana-add-connection.md

     ![Click "+ Add connection"]({{ site.baseurl }}/images/redshift-addconnection.png "Click "+ add connection"")
     <!-- ![]({{ site.baseurl }}/images/new-connection.png "New db connect") -->

+    {% include note.html content="If you have the redesigned data tab enabled, **Connections** is on the left side of the page.
+To add a connection, you click the name of the connection on the Connections page." %}

 3. Create a name for your connection, a description (optional), then select the SAP HANA connection type, and click **Continue**.
     ![Add a HANA connection]({{ site.baseurl }}/images/HANA-connectiontype.png "Add a Google SAP HANA connection")
     <!--  ![Add a SAP HANA connection]({{ site.baseurl }}/images/HANA-connectiontype.png "Add a SAP HANA connection") -->